 Appetite (the desire or motivation to eat food) can be estimated by questioning five feelings; hunger, fullness, satiety, desire to eat, and prospective food consumption.
 Suppression of appetite in all categories has been documented in the hours following sufficient protein consumption.

-Correspondingly, high-protein ad libitum diets (25-30% of total daily energy intake) have been shown to lead to unintentional weight loss caused by reductions in daily energy intake, which may have occurred as a result of increased satiety.
+Correspondingly, high-protein ad libitum diets (25-30% of total daily energy intake) have been shown to lead to unintentional weight loss caused by reductions in daily energy intake, which likely occurred as a result of increased satiety.

 In consideration of the tremendous importance of weight loss for T2D management, increasing protein intake may be a beneficial strategy to promote adherence to an energy deficit via improving appetite control.

-Skeletal muscle is vitally important for glucose homeostasis and metabolism.
-It is responsible for over 80% of glucose uptake from an oral glucose load.
+In addition, a high-protein diet leads to greater preservation of skeletal muscle mass during periods of energy restriction.
+Skeletal muscle mass is vitally important for glucose homeostasis and metabolism.
+It is responsible for up to 80% of glucose uptake from an oral glucose load.

-Muscle mass tends to scale with insulin sensitivity and an inverse relationship between relative skeletal muscle mass and insulin resistance has been reported.
-Increases in skeletal muscle above even average levels have been associated with additional protection against insulin resistance.
+Skeletal muscle mass tends to scale with insulin sensitivity and an inverse relationship between relative skeletal muscle mass and insulin resistance has been reported.
+Furthermore, increases in skeletal muscle mass above even average levels have been associated with additional protection against insulin resistance.

 In this specific study, a 3% increment in muscle mass as a fraction of body weight was associated with a 3.4% and 3.7% relative reduction in HOMA-IR and prediabetes prevalence, respectively.
 In nondiabetics, the effects rose to a 4.4% and 7.5% relative reduction in HOMA-IR and prediabetes risk.

-Concerning the critical role of muscle in glucose disposal and homeostasis, a weight loss intervention that significantly reduces both fat and muscle mass may be less effective in the prevention and management of T2D (more on this later).
+Concerning the critical role of skeletal muscle mass in glucose disposal and homeostasis, a weight loss intervention that significantly reduces both fat and skeletal muscle mass may be less effective in the prevention and management of T2D (more on this later).